Goodluckhf/BunyanStdoutStream/README.md

 import BaseFormatter from 'bunyan-stdout-stream/formatters/BaseFormatter';

 class CustomErrorFormatter extends BaseFormatter {
     // The only method you have to define format(error) {
         return error.toString();
     }
 }

 new StdoutStream({}, {
-	errorFormatter: CustomErrorFormatter
+    ErrorFormatter: CustomErrorFormatter
 });
 ```
 List of formatters: